PaulMcLeish/Public-Sandbox/README.md

 1. Binding to Commands in View Model
 1. Binding Key Gestures to Commands
 1. Bubble events from Child to Parent
-1. Add partial implementation of simple Undo/Redo in View4 using Actions
+1. Add implementation of simple Undo/Redo in View4 using Actions 1.1 Undo/Redo works for all property edits in View UI TextBoxes and Datagrid and Adding/Deleting from Datagrid